mozilla/anodejsholidayseason/localization/localization_part_3.md

         LC_MESSAGES
           messages.po

-We need a way to get strings into our app at runtime.
+We need a way to get strings in our PO files into our app at runtime.
 There are a few ways you can do this.

-The first way, is to have server side strings and use the `gettext` function provided by `i18n-abide` as we saw in the first blog post.
+The first way, is to have **server side strings** and the `gettext` function provided by i18n-abide will work it's magik.

-The second way, is to have a build step which creates JSON language files out of our PO files.
-We've switched to this method for all our strings, because we had to support this for client side translation, which make up the majority of our string usage.
+The second way, is to hav e**client side strings** and you'll include a gettext.js script in your code.
+This is distributed with i18n-abide.

 **Both of these methods require** the strings to be in a **JSON** file format.
 The server side translation loads them on app startup, and the client side translation loads them via HTTP (or you can put them into your built and minified JavaScript).

 Since this system is compatible with GNU Gettext, a third option for server side strings is to use [node-gettext](https://github.com/andris9/node-gettext).
 It's quite efficient for doing server side translation.
+We'll use the first option in this post.

+### po2json.js

 So, how do we get our strings from PO into JSON files?

-### po2json

 Our build script is called `po2json.js`.